BMW Art Cars

 It’s a shame this Art Car can’t be seen out on the streets.
 How different the world would look with colourful cars!
 A question the Spanish artist, César Manrique probably asked himself.
 He certainly believed that, as everyday objects, cars play an essential role in the appearance of our surroundings.

-As well as being an architect, graphic designer, sculptor and landscape designer, Manrique was also a conservationist.
-This inspired him to design an Art Car that embodied a harmonious combination of technology and nature.
 “That’s why I thought of designing the car in such a way as to give the impression of being able to glide through the air without any resistance,” he explained.
 A great idea – well executed featuring rolling, sweeping lines and lively colors symbolizing graceful motions.

 Click any image below for larger view